DrCrinkle/docker-compose-demo/README.md

 # docker-compose-demo

-This a docker compose demo, that consists of a web app that interacts with a PostgreSQL database and Redis database.
+This a docker compose demo that consists of a Flask web app that interacts with a PostgreSQL database and Redis database.

 # Instructions
 ```